apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 ```

 - The external label `l_ex` denotes the integrity requirement for the caller.
 The method can be invoked only when the caller is as trusted as `l_ex`.
-- The internal (auto-endorsement) label `l_in` denotes the integrity requirement for the program counter (explanation needed?) at the beginning of the method.
+- The internal (auto-endorsement) label `l_in` denotes the integrity requirement for the control flow at the beginning of the method.
 Upon the execution of the method body, the caller's control flow is auto endorsed to `l_in`, enabling high-integrity operations.
 When the `l_in` label is not specified, by default we make no auto-endorsement, i.e., let `l_in := l_ex`.
 - The reentrancy lock label `l_lk` denotes the integrity requirement for the lock to prevent reentrancy.
 Only principals that are as trusted as `l_lk` can reenter the method.
 - The parameter labels `l_addr` and `l_amt` denote the integrity requirement for argumument `addr` and `amt`.
 The caller must supply inputs that are as trusted as `l_addr` and `l_i`, respectively.
 - The return label `l_r` denotes the integrity of the return value.

 [user defined addr params example]

-If a label is not specified when declaring a variable, the compiler will either infer a label from the context or assign a default label to it.
+If a label is not specified when declaring a variable, the compiler will either infer a label from the context, or assign a default label to it.

-#### `IERC20.scif` Interface
+### `IERC20.scif` Interface

 ```solidity
 interface IERC20 {